 Michael Rabin Biography (Wikipedia)

 Michael Rabin (May 2, 1936 – January 19, 1972) was an American violinist.
-He has been described as "one of the most talented and tragic violin virtuosi of his generation."
-His complete Paganini "24 Caprices" for solo violin are available as a single CD, and an additional six CD set contains most of his concerto recordings.
-Despite his brief career—he died at 35—they remain seminal recordings of each of the pieces.
+He has been described as "one of the most talented and tragic violin virtuosi of his generation".
+His complete Paganini "24 Caprices" for solo violin are available as a single CD, and an additional 6-CD set contains most of his concerto recordings.
+Despite his brief career—he died at 35—they remain seminal interpretations.

 Michael Rabin Tracks